 Collaborative Consumption in Peer-to-Peer Car Sharing: Models, Analysis, and Experiments

-Principal Investigator(s):Saifallah Benjaafar, Professor, Industrial and Systems Engineering
+Principal Investigator(s):Saifallah Benjaafar, Former Professor, Industrial and Systems Engineering

 Collaborative consumption raises several important questions.
 How does collaborative consumption affect ownership and usage of resources?
 Is it necessarily the case that collaborative consumption leads to greater sustainability (i.e., leads to lower ownership, lower usage, or both)?
 Who benefits most from collaborative consumption: those who own, those who rent, or the platform that matches owners and renters?
 How would the platform set prices, commissions, and membership fees, and under what conditions would choices for these parameters lead to socially desirable outcomes?
 Are there social and behavioral factors that affect the extent to which owners would be willing to rent and renters would be willing to forego ownership (e.g., moral hazard because renters may not be as careful with the product they rent as they would with a product they own, or information asymmetry because renters may not know the true quality of the product before renting it)?
 To what extent would online, two-way reputation systems induce greater collaborative consumption and who profits most?
 Are there public policies that, if enacted, would ensure that collaborative consumption would lead to higher social welfare?